 How to get there?

-We chose the slow ferry (Blue Star) as we wanted to sit on the deck (due to coronavirus issue), and we tried to spend the time as better as possible!
+We chose the slow ferry (Blue Star) as we wanted to sit on the deck (due to coronavirus issue), and we tried to spend the time as much as possible.

 This route has quite a few stops, so you can briefly look at some Greek islands like the famous Paros, Naxos, and some very small ones like Schoinousa and Iraklia.